 Today the district is humming with life again.
 Small hotels, bed-and-breakfasts, wine bars and restaurants as well as an impressive Museum of Contemporary Sculpture have sprung up in great settings.
 Caves have been immaculately cleaned out and furnished but still maintaining its archaic mystery.
 A prime example of this is the La Casa di Lucio Hotel.
 Comprising ten rooms and two suites in east-facing caves, their innermost reaches must once have been the sanctum of burial chambers.

-Matera is a fascinating place and certainly worth a visit.What about you?
-What are your thoughts on this subject?
+Matera is a fascinating place and certainly worth a visit.So, what do you think?